PRIORITIES

 -

 As Delaware’s population continues to age, saving for retirement is more important than ever.
-However, an estimated 200,000 Delaware workers do not have access to traditional, employer-sponsored retirement plans.
 It is imperative that our current and future retirees are financially prepared and have the option to age gracefully and without burden.
-The Office of State Treasurer has two programs to help Delawareans save for retirement: Delaware EARNS (primarily for W-2 workers whose employers don’t offer a retirement plan) and DEFER (for state employees to supplement Social Security, pension, and personal savings).
+The Office of State Treasurer has two programs to help Delawareans save for retirement: Delaware EARNS (for the estimated 150,000 to 200,000 Delaware workers who do not have access to traditional, employer-sponsored retirement plan) and DEFER (for state employees to supplement Social Security, pension, and personal savings).
 As Treasurer, I will:

-Reinstate state matching of employee contributions to DEFER (which has been suspended since 2008) and adjust the maximum match to account for inflation
+Reinstate matching of DEFER retirement contributions for teachers and state employees (which has been suspended since 2008) and adjust the maximum match to account for inflation

 -

 Public education is a promise we make to our community and a cornerstone of progress.
-I grew up attending public school and I know firsthand the difference that a great education can make in a student’s life.
+Having grown up attending public school, I know firsthand the difference that a great education can make in a student’s life.
 During the height of the global recession, my family struggled to save for college in the face of skyrocketing tuition costs—a painful situation that too many families still face today.
-While I was fortunate to receive a full scholarship for my Bachelors and Masters programs, many students are forced to take out large loans to earn a degree, a degree increasingly necessary for many jobs in today’s economy.
-To help families prepare for their student’s college career or vocational training, I will:
+While I was fortunate to earn a full scholarship for my bachelor’s and master’s programs, many students have no choice but to take out large loans to finance their education.
+To help families and students prepare for the expenses of a college career or vocational training, I will:

-Run additional pilot programs, similar to A$PIRE529, to help underserved students or to cover expenses that traditional 529 plans don’t
+Build on the A$PIRE529 pilot project to help a wider set of underserved students (e.g., estranged students) receive a higher education or cover expenses that traditional 529 plans don’t

 -

 It’s no secret that the cost of living has skyrocketed the last few years.
 As an economic and financial analyst, I know that smart, well-timed action by governmental officials can help alleviate rising costs, while poor judgment and poor timing can cause severe unintended consequences.
-While inflation is typically discussed as solely an issue to be addressed by Congress or the Federal Reserve, state and local officials can still make a large impact.
+While decisions made on the federal level are the main drivers of inflation, state and local officials can still make a large impact.
 As Treasurer, I will:

-Maintain our state’s AAA credit rating, which helps lower our debt payments, allowing more of our state's budget to go towards reducing the cost burden of things like housing and energy costs
+Maintain our state’s AAA credit rating, which helps lower our debt payments, allowing more of our state's budget to go toward reducing the cost burden of housing, energy, and other living expenses

-Work with the legislature and other government agencies to reduce red tape for families and small business owners in saving money, particularly for individuals with disabilities (through enhancements to the DEPENDABLE plan)
+Work with the legislature and other government agencies to reduce red tape for families and small business owners trying to save – particularly for individuals with disabilities (through enhancements to the DEPENDABLE plan)

 -

-Tariffs, budget cuts, and corporate favoritism from the federal government, mixed with emerging technologies such as artificial intelligence, are rapidly changing America’s, and Delaware’s, financial landscape.
-This transition presents unique challenges for Delaware's finances—from the risk of job displacement affecting tax revenues and unemployment funds, to the possibility that today's AI investment boom could cool significantly, impacting our state investments and revenues.
+Tariffs, budget cuts, and corporate favoritism from the federal government, mixed with emerging technologies and risk factors such as artificial intelligence and climate change, are rapidly changing America’s financial landscape.
+This transition presents unique challenges for Delaware's finances—from the risk of job displacement and battered infrastructure affecting tax revenues and capital outlays, to the possibility that today's investments could cool significantly.
 As Treasurer, I will:

 Prioritize stress-testing our investments against a range of scenarios, ensuring our rainy-day funds are robust while working with the Governor and General Assembly to diversify our revenue base